LucoDevro/CAGEcleaner/README.md

 ## Example case

-We provide an example case in the folder `example` in this repo.
-In this case, 1155 hits from *Staphylococcus* sp. should be reduced to 30 non-redundant hits.
+We provide two example cases in the folder `examples` in this repo.

+In the first case, 1155 gene cluster hits from *Staphylococcus* spp. should be reduced to 37 non-redundant hits.
 Running the command for the inputs in subfolder `input`

 ```
+cd N398V589S066P61
-cagecleaner -b N398V589S066P61_binary.txt -s N398V589S066P61_summary.txt -o output
+cagecleaner -b binary.txt -s summary.txt -o output
 ```
-should give the five output files in the subfolder `output`.
-This should take about 15' using 20 cores, depending on the download speed of your internet connection.
+should give the five output files in a new subfolder `output`.
+This should take about 10' using 20 cores, depending on the download speed of your internet connection.

 ```
 $ dir -1 output
 cleaned_binary.txt